2024 Dates Coming Soon

 Burgundy cannot be rushed.
 We stay two nights in Semur-en-Auxois, and the Auxois region offers several enticing options for the day in between:

 Relax!
-Stake out your spot at a corner cafe for the morning, then after lunch, explore this grand old town by foot.
+Stake out your spot at a corner cafe for the morning, then after lunch, explore this grand old town on foot.
 Walk along a well-trod footpath by the river, then cross the bridge for a spectacular view of the fortified town.

 Hiking.
 A hiking trail follows the shoreline all the way around Pont de Lac, the winding lake we passed yesterday.
 Put together a picnic lunch, cycle over, and do the circuit, which takes about three hours on the winding trail.